I wished upon a Star

 “Well, I just had one.
 I owe you an apology.
 You don’t say shit about me spending an hour a night working out in your fitness center.
 I enjoy doing that, and you never say shit about it.
 You would never ‘drop a dime’ on me FOR Doing it.
 This much I know about you.
 Certainly, if you need me to do something for you that is not strictly in my ‘Security Guard’ purview, from now on, I will do it.
 I owe you this.
 I am very fond of you.
 More than you know.
 You are good people.”

 I extended my hand.
 She took it.
-We shook.
+And shook it.

 “We good?”
 I asked.